Christina McHale: 2014

-McHale commenced her 2014 season at the ASB Classic.
-She lost in the first round to Garbiñe Muguruza.
-Getting through qualifying at the Apia International Sydney, McHale was defeated in the second round by second seed Petra Kvitová.
+McHale commenced her 2014 season at the Auckland Open where she lost in the first round to Garbiñe Muguruza.
+Getting through qualifying at the Sydney International, McHale was defeated in the second round by second seed Petra Kvitová.
 At the Australian Open, McHale lost in the second round to tenth seed Caroline Wozniacki.

 During the Fed Cup tie versus Italy, McHale played one rubber; she lost to Karin Knapp.
-In the end, Italy defeated the USA 3-1.
-Playing in Acapulco at the Abierto Mexicano, McHale reached her first WTA final where she was defeated by top seed Dominika Cibulková.
+In the end, Italy defeated the USA 3–1.
+Playing in Acapulco, McHale reached her first WTA Tour final where she was defeated by top seed Dominika Cibulková.
 At the Indian Wells Open, McHale lost in the first round to qualifier Casey Dellacqua.
-Competing at the Miami Open, McHale was defeated in the second round by 24th seed Kaia Kanepi.
+Competing at the Miami Open, she was defeated in the second round by 24th seed Kaia Kanepi.

 McHale got her French Open preparation underway at the Family Circle Cup.
 She lost in the first round to qualifier Alla Kudryavtseva.
-At the Madrid Open, McHale was defeated in the second round by eighth seed and eventual champion Maria Sharapova.
+At the Madrid Open, she was defeated in the second round by eighth seed and eventual champion Maria Sharapova.
 Coming through qualifying in Rome at the Italian Open, McHale lost in the third round to Zhang Shuai.
 Playing at the Internationaux de Strasbourg, her final tournament before the French Open, McHale reached the semifinal round where she was defeated by qualifier and eventual finalist Sílvia Soler Espinosa.
 At the French Open, McHale lost in the first round to 32nd seed Elena Vesnina.

-McHale started her grass-court season at the Birmingham Classic where she was defeated in the second round by second seed Sam Stosur.
+She started her grass-court season at the Birmingham Classic where she was defeated in the second round by second seed Sam Stosur.
 In Eastbourne, McHale fell in the second round of qualifying to Hsieh Su-wei.
 At the Wimbledon Championships, she lost in the first round to Chanelle Scheepers.

 Kicking off her US Open Series at the Washington Open, McHale upset fourth seed and compatriot Sloane Stephens in the first round.
 She was defeated in the second round by Vania King.
-In Montreal at the Rogers Cup, McHale lost in the final round of qualifying to Kiki Bertens.
+In Montreal at the Rogers Cup, she lost in the final round of qualifying to Kiki Bertens.
 At the Western & Southern Open, McHale was defeated in the second round by ninth seed and eventual finalist Ana Ivanovic.
-Competing in New York at the US Open, McHale lost in her second-round match to 16th seed, former world number one, and two-time finalist Victoria Azarenka.
+Competing in New York at the US Open, she lost in her second-round match to 16th seed, former world number one, and two-time finalist Victoria Azarenka.

 Seeded fourth at the first edition of the Hong Kong Open, McHale was defeated in the first round by Francesca Schiavone.
-At the Korea Open, McHale reached the semifinal round where she fell to fifth seed and eventual finalist Varvara Lepchenko.
+At the Korea Open, she reached the semifinal round where she fell to fifth seed and eventual finalist Varvara Lepchenko.
 At the first edition of the Wuhan Open, McHale lost in the first round to tenth seed Jelena Janković.
-In Beijing at the China Open, McHale was defeated in the first round by 14th seed Flavia Pennetta.
-Seeded seventh at the Japan Open, McHale lost in the first round to Luksika Kumkhum.
+In Beijing at the China Open, she was defeated in the first round by 14th seed Flavia Pennetta.
+Seeded seventh at the Japan Women's Open, McHale lost in the first round to Luksika Kumkhum.

-McHale ended the year ranked 54.
+McHale ended the year ranked world No. 54.